-What Can a Handyman Do in Weston, Missouri?
+What Can a Handyman Do Without a License in Weston, Missouri?

 Missouri does not have a single statewide “general contractor license” for handymen or home-improvement contractors; licensing is primarily handled locally (city/county building departments) and by state trade boards for certain regulated trades.
 In Weston (Platte County), you should expect (1) a City of Weston business license and (2) local permits/inspections for many building, electrical, plumbing, and mechanical jobs.
 Even without a state contractor license, you generally cannot perform regulated electrical/plumbing/HVAC work without the locally required credential(s) and permits.